SW-Retail/rest-api/README.md

-# A simple  SW-Retail REST api PHP client
+# A simple  SW-Retail REST API PHP
+client

-This file provides a simple client for the SW-Retail REST-API.
-For more information, visit https:/www.swretail.nl
+This file provides a simple client for the SW-Retail REST-API in PHP.
+For more information about SW-Retail, visit https:/www.swretail.nl

 There is only one dependency for this to run, and that is you need to have PHP cURL.